Machinelearninguru/Image-Processing-Computer-Vision/Convolutional Neural Network/Convolutional Layers/out.md

     is good to know how many parameters your convolutional layer would add up to your network.
 What you train in a convolutional layer are its filters and biases.
-Then, you can easily calculate its number of parameters using the following equation:
+Then, you can easily calculate its number of parameters using the following equation where $d\_i$, and $d\_o$ are depth (\# of channels) of the input and depth of the output, respectively.
+Note that the one inside the parenthesis is to count the biases.

 <p align="center"><img src="https://rawgit.com/Machinelearninguru/Image-Processing-Computer-Vision/master/svgs/38cb4271050f99f4f846a00910dde404.svg?invert_in_darkmode" align=middle width=350.88075pt height=16.438356pt/></p>

-    where $d\_i$, and $d\_o$ are depth (\# of channels) of the input and depth of the output, respectively.
-Note that the one inside the parenthesis is to count the biases.
 -   **Locally-Connected Layer:** This type of layer is quite the same as the Convolutional layer explained in this post but with only one (important) difference.
 In the Convolutional layer the filter was